Nanophotonics: Microscopy

 One goal of nanophotonics is to construct a so-called "superlens", which would use metamaterials (see below) or other techniques to create images that are more accurate than the diffraction limit (deep subwavelength).
-In 1995, Guerra demonstrated this by imaging a silicon grating having 50nm lines and spaces with illumination having 650nm wavelength in air.
-This was accomplished by coupling a transparent phase grating having 50nm lines and spaces (metamaterial) with an immersion microscope objective (superlens).
+In 1995, Guerra demonstrated this by imaging a silicon grating having 50 nm lines and spaces with illumination having 650 nm wavelength in air.
+This was accomplished by coupling a transparent phase grating having 50 nm lines and spaces (metamaterial) with an immersion microscope objective (superlens).

 Near-field scanning optical microscope (NSOM or SNOM) is a quite different nanophotonic technique that accomplishes the same goal of taking images with resolution far smaller than the wavelength.
 It involves raster-scanning a very sharp tip or very small aperture over the surface to be imaged.

 Near-field microscopy refers more generally to any technique using the near-field (see below) to achieve nanoscale, subwavelength resolution.
 In 1987, Guerra (while at the Polaroid Corporation) achieved this with a non-scanning whole-field Photon tunneling microscope.
 In another example, dual-polarization interferometry has picometer resolution in the vertical plane above the waveguide surface.